Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: A Generalized Random Routing Policy in the Purely Quality-Driven Regime

-Equation~\eqref{eq:boundqdregime} implies that, in the purely quality-driven regime, the stationary limiting fairness measure is absolutely continuous and, hence, have a density $g(\mu)$ with respect to $F$.
+Equation~\eqref{eq:boundqdregime} implies that, in the purely quality-driven regime, the stationary limiting fairness measure is absolutely continuous, and hence, has a density $g(\mu)$ with respect to $F$.
 Considering sets $[\mu,\mu+\Delta)$ and taking the limit as $\Delta\to 0$, \eqref{eq:boundqdregime} then takes the form

-We naturally ask the reverse implication, concretely, is the necessary condition provided in Theorem~\ref{thm:necessary_idleness_distribution} also sufficient.
-In this section, we provide a generalized random routing policy that can attain any given stationary limiting fairness measure with a density that satisfies~\eqref{eq:boundqddensity} strictly in the purely quality-driven regime.
-We first formally define our routing policy. \begin{definition} Given a real-valued function $h(\mu)$ such that $h(\mu)>0$ for all $\mu_{\min}\leq \mu\leq \mu_{\max}$, a routing policy is called $h$-random if the probability of an incoming job arriving at time $t$ to be routed upon arrival to the idle server $k$ having service rate $\tilde{\mu}_k^n$ is proportional to $h(\tilde{\mu}_k^n)$ and is given by
+We naturally ask the reverse implication, concretely, is the necessary condition provided in Proposition~\ref{thm:necessary_idleness_distribution} also sufficient for the existence of a routing policy that attains the provided stationary limiting fairness measure.
+In this section, we provide a class of generalized random routing policies that can attain any stationary limiting fairness measure with a density that satisfies~\eqref{eq:boundqddensity} strictly in the purely quality-driven regime.
+We first formally define our routing policy. \begin{definition} Given a real-valued function $h(\mu)$ such that $h(\mu)>0$ for all $\mu_{\min}\leq \mu\leq \mu_{\max}$, a routing policy is called $h$-random if the probability of an incoming job arriving at $t$ to be routed upon arrival to the idle server $k$ having service rate $\tilde{\mu}_k^n$ is proportional to $h(\tilde{\mu}_k^n)$ and is given by

 where 0/0 is interpreted as 0. \end{definition}